 That’s right, you don’t even have to look everything up on Pinterest!
 I’m giving you all of the recipes right here.
 Could planning this year’s dinner be any easier?

 Perfect Prime Rib.
 A big, beautiful hunk of meat is kind of awesome, right?
-I’m turkeyed out after Thanksgiving, so I’m ready for some beef on Christmas.
+We’re turkeyed out after Thanksgiving and ready for some beef on Christmas.
 This prime rib roast is quick to prep and the flavor is out of this world!
-I figure one rib bone per adult, which usually works out to about a pound per person.
+Figure one rib bone per adult, which usually works out to about a pound per person.
 Here’s the recipe.

 Twice Baked Potato Casserole.
 This dish was adapted from an Emeril Lagasse recipe I found years ago.
 It has all of the flavors of traditional twice baked potatoes without the hassle.
 You might be tempted to use an electric mixer because this is a lot of potatoes, but don’t!
 The mixture needs to be a little chunky.
 Find the recipe here.

 Roasted Brussels Sprouts with Pomegranate and Bacon.
 More bacon?
 Yep!
 Can you really have too much bacon?
 Green sprouts and red pomegranate seeds shout, “Merry Christmas!”
 Even picky eaters can usually be persuaded to try a bite or two.
-My recipe only serves four, so again, multiply to feed your crowd.
-I figure a bag of fresh Brussels sprouts for every four guests.
+This recipe only serves four, so again, multiply to feed your crowd.
+Figure a bag of fresh Brussels sprouts for every four guests.
 Click here for the recipe.